 One oral health issue that will delay any dental implant treatment is periodontitis (gum disease).
 This will have to be cured before any incisions can be made on your gums because it is essential for your gums to heal quickly and without complications.
 Another potential problem is a lack of bone in your jaw.
 X-rays and CT scans will identify whether or not your jaw is wide and deep enough to securely hold dental implants.
 If it is not, then you may require a bone graft to aid the regeneration of your jawbone.

 Should You Have Single Implants or Full-arch Treatment?

 The major difference is that a single implant restores just one tooth, whereas the All-on-4® treatment concept provides a complete replacement for a full arch of teeth.
 More preparation work is needed ahead of a full-arch treatment because all remaining teeth must be pulled out for the new bridge of replacement teeth to fit snugly in place.

 The All-on-4® treatment concept is particularly well-suited for edentulous patients, but is this the best option for you?
 This procedure effectively restores proper function to your mouth, so you will be able to bite, chew, and talk normally.
 It also provides you with a uniformly white and straight smile.

 When you have lost just a few teeth, single dental implants are likely the best option.
 Translucent ceramic crowns look very much like real teeth and are crafted to fit perfectly within the gap left by missing teeth.
 In addition, their colour can also be closely matched to that of neighbouring natural teeth.
 Now, to get you started on your search for an affordable dentist, below are five excellent dental clinics located in some of the most popular Thai tourist destinations.

-Five of the Best Thai Dental Implant Clinics<
+The Best Thai Dental Implant Clinics in Thailand